xiaoqin-xjc/xiaoqin-xjc/README.md

 - 🌱 I’m currently learning Computer Graphics & FE & Drawing, and want to learn everything interesting.
 - 🤔 I want to make a pure front-end (more html & css than canvas) AVG engine.
-- ❤️ I like eating 🍉, raising 🐓, playing 🏓, sleeping in 🛌 and watching 📺 [ACGN]
+- ❤️ I like eating 🥩, raising 🐓, playing 🎨, sleeping in 🛌 and watching 📺 [ACGN]
+- 😈 My character is super good， won't be angry because I can't type the code
 #### Frameworks and Tools

 <!-- tools:start -->